 - It’s not automatic: in the same vein as the aforementioned tip, being that there’s no standard, often it’s not a standard to even offer freight insurance.
-As a novice to the industry, a company may hire a freight forwarder or freight broker in hopes to ensure their shipping is handled with dexterity.
+As a novice to the industry, a company may hire a freight forwarding service or freight broker in hopes to ensure their shipping is handled with dexterity.
 Unfortunately, these services and professionals usually offer insurance only if it’s requested.
 This means they won’t automatically add it to the bill of lading, nor will they include it in the original deal.
 Of course, there are exceptions to this rule, and it’s person-dependent, but it is by no means a requirement to have insurance.

 The legal issues that arise when it comes to freight liability are a gray area often up for debate.
 Indeed, there was an amendment (the Carmack Amendment) that was adopted in the early 20th century to ensure that freighters at least have some semblance of liability when it comes to the safety of cargo.
 The amendment incorporates a host of different viable requirements that allows a shipper to establish a prima facie case.

 - Proof that the original delivery of the products or goods to the freighter was sound, with the entire shipment being in ‘good’ condition

 - The delivery executed by the freighter was not in the timely manner negotiated or the freight was damaged

 - Lastly, the total amount of damages (or loss) that took place